When You Reach Me: Concept and development

 Stead began writing When You Reach Me in 2007 after an article in The New York Times gave her an idea for a novel about traveling in time to save someone's life.
 The article was about a man who woke up in Denver suffering from amnesia, having forgotten who he was or why he was there.
 Many people worked with the man to help him regain his memory.
 Under hypnosis, he spoke about his apparent wife, Penny, and two daughters who died in a car crash.
 However, when he and Penny were reunited, the man found out she was only his fiancée — and they had no children.
 Upon reading the article, Stead wondered if somehow the man had returned to the past to prevent an accident but lost his memory along the way.

 While the news story initially inspired Stead, she also tied in parts of her childhood into the novel.
 She was reminded of a strange old man, dubbed the "laughing man," who lived near her apartment as a child.
-Besides the laughing man, she included her primary school, her apartment and a sandwich store where she used to work.
+Besides the laughing man, she included her elementary school, her apartment and a sandwich store where she used to work.
 Stead also added memories of herself acting mean without reason.
 Slowly the novel became "more and more about these ordinary mysteries of life and less about the fantastic time-travel-y one".

 After developing the basic idea, Stead began researching the science behind time travel to make sure her ideas would be logical.
 She asked her father — who enjoyed mathematical puzzles — for help with the science and complicated technical aspects.
 As they talked about time travel, Stead "just kept falling into the same hole with the logic, and he really helped me straighten it out".

 When Stead was only halfway done, she hit a wall: she wondered if she had focused the novel too much on her own personal life and problems.
 By her 40th birthday in January 2007, she had stopped writing.
 One week after her birthday celebration, Stead went to a writers' conference where the presenter advised attendees to stop thinking and just write.
 This speech worked as an antidote to Stead's writer's block; she started working on When You Reach Me again.
 After she had written two-thirds of the novel, Stead sent the draft to her editor Wendy Lamb at Random House.
 Perusing the script, Lamb found herself absorbed and wanted to help develop the book.
 Unlike Stead's debut novel First Light, which Lamb heavily edited, Lamb modified nothing on the first draft of When You Reach Me.
 Throughout the process, Stead helped Lamb understand the complicated concepts in the book and had drafts read by others to make sure "revision hadn't created any holes or contradictions in the plot".